OpenCDSS/cdss-rest-services-examples/examples/javascript/README.md

 There are two ways to run each example.
 The first method is opening the html file directly in a browser, which is useful for quickly displaying the page; however, URLs use `file:` rather than `http:` and some browsers may have limitations.
-The second method requires running a local Python web server and then accessing the file using localhost.
+The second method requires running a local Python web server and then accessing the file using `localhost` for the server name.
-The second method more closely resembles a web service and is typically used in development.
+The second method more closely resembles how an application would be served from a web server and is typically used in development.
 The following describes running the `index-telemetry-station-15min.html` file:

 ### Method 1: Opening the html file in a Web Browser